chilops/notes/14Day_Shell Scripting.md

-*SED Editor - streamline editor --> it is useful when you write any scripts & modifies file in background without opening.
-It’s a temporary editor*
+# *SED Editor - streamline editor --> it is useful when you write any scripts & modifies file in background without opening.
+It’s a temporary editor*<!-- {"collapsed":true} -->